LeonardLaszlo/nw.js-armv7-binaries/README.md

 ## Docker

-Thanks to Docker containerization, building NW.js for ARMv7 is now as easy as it gets.
+Thanks to Docker containerisation, building NW.js for ARMv7 is now as easy as it gets.
-However the building process is resource intensive, so I suggest at least 10 GB of RAM, 4GB of swap, 110 GB of disk, and ofc, as many CPUs as possible.
+However the building process is resource intensive, so brace yourselves.
+See:

 ``` Bash
 ./automatic-build.sh
 ```

+for a starting point.

 ## Further reading